krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-25-italy-trip-day4.md

     </div>
 </div>

 We finally got into a small van like bus and departed for our journey to the Amalfi Coast.
 Initially, the bus was fine but it's A/C seemed to go kaput.
 In a bus without openable windows, the bus quickly turned into a Roman sauna.
 With the driver driving like a possessed maniac on tight roads with a steep cliff on the right, the devout mother (not really :P) started her prayers haha.
-The only thing keeping us going was the incredible views of the Mediterranean Sea and the cities that seemed to be present right on the cliff of the sea.
+The only thing keeping us going was the astonishing views of the Mediterranean Sea and the cities that seemed to be present right on the cliff of the sea.

 <div class="row">
     <div class="4u 12u$(mobile) item">